SAP SuccessFactors

-SAP SuccessFactors is an American multinational company headquartered in South San Francisco, California, providing cloud-based software for human capital management using the software as a service (SaaS) model.
+SAP SuccessFactors is an American multinational company headquartered in South San Francisco, California, providing cloud-based software for human capital management using the software as a service (SaaS) model and subsidiary of German multinational software company SAP.

-Corporate history
+History

-SuccessFactors was founded in 2001 by Lars Dalgaard.
+The company was founded in 2001 by Lars Dalgaard.
 In November 2007, the company went public on the NASDAQ Global Market under the stock symbol SFSF.
 In July 2008, SuccessFactors moved its listing to the NYSE, NYSE Euronext, and the Frankfurt Stock Exchange (Deutsche Boerse).